-Look at the ingredients you need.
-Shouldn’t be that much of a problem!
-Believe me, try the recipe below and you’ll never make that instant box blubber again.
-No-box and no regrets.
-Do try my chocolate pudding recipe from scratch as well!
+Making pudding shouldn’t be that much of a problem!
+Believe me, try the recipe below and you will never make that instant box blubber again.
+No box and no regrets.

 - 1 vanilla bean